-As a certified Vegan Nutrition Health Coach, and qualified Personal Trainer, I created this space to inspire, educate and empower others to transform their health through plant-based nutrition.
+I'm a qualified Personal Trainer and certified Vegan Nutrition Health Coach.
+I created this space to help coach, inspire, educate and empower others to transform their health and fitness through plant-based nutrition.

 More about me...

-My health and wellness come first before anything else, and I’m very mindful of what foods I put into my body.
-As a vegan athlete, I've run several marathons, dozens of half marathons, and 4 ultra-trail marathons, you could say fitness is important to me!
-But why am I telling you this?
-Because I achieved all of this in my late 30s after switching to a plant-based diet.
-In 2021 alone, I ran 7 full marathons!
+As an athlete and coach, my health and wellness come first and I’m very mindful of what foods I put into my body.
+I've run almost 20 marathons, dozens of half marathons, and 4 ultra-trail marathons, so you could say fitness is important to me!

-I'm continually seeking ways to improve health and fitness levels via food and I hope to share my knowledge and experiences with others, I truly believe that the healthiest thing we can do for our bodies is to eat a natural plant-based diet, and I can't wait to show you that being vegan is a real "game changer".
+I'm continually seeking ways to improve my health and fitness levels via food and now I love inspiring and coaching others by sharing my knowledge and experiences, I truly believe that the healthiest thing we can do for our bodies is to eat a natural plant-based diet.

 “Keeping your body healthy is the biggest expression of gratitude”

 Originally growing up in the UK, I'm now based in Malta, a tiny island in the Mediterranean.
 It's not always been easy living on a vegan diet here, as veganism has not been so widely spread as it has now become in the UK.
 However, the trend is definitely changing, and not just in Malta.
 With more and more vegan restaurants and cafes popping up all across the world, there's never been a better time to embrace veganism.

 I fully believe in the old saying "you are what you eat" because I've witnessed first hand for myself the positive impact oft eating a plant-based diet has had on my health.